netkicorp/netki-iden3-schemas/credentials/proof-of-birth-date.md

 # birthDate

-birthDate represents a person's date of birth as integer value YYYYMMDD
+birthDate represents a person's date of birth as string value YYYY-MM-DD

 ```
-  "birthDate": 19991020
+  "birthDate": "1999-10-20"
 ```